 The Cambridgeshire and Peterborough economy is thriving, contributing £22bn to the UK.
 The economy has outperformed the UK in overall growth since 2009, and growth in employment has significantly outpaced official figures.
 The area is an internationally recognised centre for artificial intelligence, life sciences, food production and advanced manufacturing.
 Cambridge is a global leader in innovation and the commercialisation of new ideas.
-Local partners' ambition is to continue to build an industrial ecosystem that is globally known for tackling the biggest challenges facing society, and in so doing to double gross value added (GVA) over 25 years.
-In the shortterm, the Combined Authority will work to raise productivity per hour to above the UK average by 2024.
+Local partners' ambition is to continue to build an industrial ecosystem that is globally known for tackling the biggest challenges facing our society, and in so doing to double GVA over 25 years and to increase GVA per hour to above the UK average by 2024.
 Through applying a natural capital and ecosystem services approach local partners will ensure this is matched by a world-class natural environment.

 As the Cambridgeshire and Peterborough Independent Economic Review (CPIER) established, it is really three sub-economies.
-The largest and most international is Greater Cambridge, characterised by high levels of output and skills, a rich mix of biomedical, pharmaceutical, artificial intelligence and other technology companies underpinned by two leading universities, one of which is amongst the greatest in the world.
-In the north, Greater Peterborough is important both as the largest city and, consistently over the last decade, one of the fastest growing in the country.
+The largest and most international is Greater Cambridge, characterised by high levels of output and skills, a rich mix of biomedical, pharmaceutical, Artificial Intelligence and other technology companies underpinned by two leading universities, one of which is amongst the greatest in the world.
+In the North, Greater Peterborough is important both as the largest city and, consistently over the last decade, one of the fastest growing in the country.
 It is an area with an important manufacturing history and existing base.
-It is also home to a growing range of service, financial and professional companies which with a new 38 minute rail connection to London - are set to expand further through government and corporate relocations out of the capital.
-The Fens, a largely rural area, has a diverse range of market towns; much of the best farmland in the UK; and worldclass agricultural production.
-It is a rural economy which is also home to highly successful, niche manufacturing and service companies.
-This Local Industrial Strategy will tailor and mix interventions to the needs of each of these specific sub-economies.
+It is also home to a growing range of service, financial and professional companies which - with a new fast, 38 minute, rail connection to London - are set to expand further through government and corporate relocations out of the capital.
+The Fens, a largely rural area, has a diverse range of market towns, much of the best farmland in the UK, and world-class agricultural production.
+It is a rural economy but one which is also home to highly successful niche manufacturing and service companies.
+This Local Industrial Strategy will be tailoring and mixing interventions to the needs of each of these very specific sub-economies.

-Major opportunities exist in the area.
-The opportunity is to grow further, to benefit the whole area, building on Cambridge's world-class assets.
-Devolution, and the creation of a Mayoral Combined Authority has also given Cambridgeshire and Peterborough a key advantage with more local powers and funding to deliver the ambitions of this Local Industrial Strategy.
+Major opportunities exist in this area.
+The opportunity is to scale growth further to benefit the whole area, building on Cambridge's World class assets.
+Devolution, and the creational of a Mayoral Combined Authority has also given Cambridgeshire and Peterborough a key advantage of more local powers and funding to deliver the ambitions of this Local Industrial Strategy.

-Central to this vision is working with government and local partners to deliver the shared growth ambitious across the Oxford-Cambridge Arc ('the Arc').
+Also central to this is working with government and local partners to deliver the shared local growth ambitious across the Oxford - Cambridge Arc.
 This Local Industrial Strategy is one of a family of four linked strategies covering the Arc, the others covering the Oxfordshire, South East Midlands and Buckinghamshire areas, reflecting the close collaboration and partnership working between LEPs across the region.
-It therefore includes a summary of the wider economic context and identifies those priorities within each local industrial strategy which can be developed at scale across the Arc, complementing the specific Cambridgeshire and Peterborough strategic objectives which sit at the heart of this strategy.
+It therefore includes a summary of the wider economic context and priorities from across the Arc complementing the specific Cambridgeshire and Peterborough strategic objectives which sit at the heart of this strategy.

 In addition to making the most of opportunities, challenges must also be recognised and overcome.
 The key challenge relates to the underlying need to broaden the base of economic growth whilst securing the continued success of Greater Cambridge, raising productivity across the wider economy.
 This will ensure that the whole of Cambridgeshire and Peterborough grows more high-quality jobs, improving business output and providing better opportunities and outcomes for people.